Vanarga/pwshExcel/README.md

         This Advanced Function Exports a Hashtable or PSObject to a Yaml file

     **.PARAMETER** - InputObject
-        The parameter InputObject is a Hashtable or PSObject.
+        The mandatory parameter InputObject is a Hashtable or PSObject.

     **.PARAMETER** - Path
         The mandatory parameter Path is the location string of the Yaml file.